SPEAK WITH A TEAM MEMBER (770) 920-6030

 What’s Next?

-There can be nuances to the role of an executor that you may need to clarify, or tasks that you need to fulfill that will require an attorney’s assistance.
+There can be various nuances to the role of an executor of an estate that you may need to clarify or tasks that you need to fulfil that will require an attorney’s assistance.

 We suggest that you don’t do this alone.

-If you need specific information from a probate attorney, please go to GPLG.com/Handbook to download a complimentary copy of our Georgia Probate Handbook or contact us at (770) 796-4582 to set up a consultation.
+If you need specific information from a probate attorney, please download a copy of our Georgia Probate Handbook or contact us at (770) 637-3272 to schedule a consultation.

 About the author